xicaz/GenSpark/frontend-webform/README.md

 # GenSpark Web Form Assignment

-**#GenSpark Web Form** is a project for a generic online form for a Customer Registration experience, using a Bootstrap framework.
+**GenSpark Web Form** is a project for a generic online form for a Customer Registration experience, using CSS styling.

 [Deployed](https://xicaz.github.io/genspark-webform/)